Anti-lock braking systems (ABS) have been with us for longer than you might think.

 Does my anti lock braking system help me to stop faster?

 No, it doesn’t, not generally.

-What ABS does do is to allow the driver to maintain better control of the car under hard braking in two ways: it stops the car from going into a skid with all four wheels locked, and allows you to continue to steer the car, helping to avoid hitting the very object that caused you to brake so hard in the first place.
+What your anti braking system does do is to allow the driver to maintain better control of the car under hard braking in two ways: it stops the car from going into a skid with all four wheels locked, and allows you to continue to steer the car, helping to avoid hitting the very object that caused you to brake so hard in the first place.

 Car manufacturers are now using ABS to help their cars to corner more quickly and more safely.

-They do this by using the car’s ABS system as a traction control and chassis stability aid; essentially the car detects when the car is in danger of losing control on a corner and brakes one or more wheels gently to control it.
+They do this by using the car’s anti lock brake system as a traction control and chassis stability aid; essentially the car detects when the car is in danger of losing control on a corner and brakes one or more wheels gently to control it.